Murder probe into luxury block death fall

 Police said they were called to Moor Lane just after 13:22 BST.

-In a statement Miss Beales' family described her as a "shining star" with "the most beautiful singing voice".
+In a statement Miss Beales' family described the 22-year-old, who was originally from St Helens, as a "shining star" with "the most beautiful singing voice".

 They said: "Beth was a kind, funny, loyal, intelligent, talented and stunningly beautiful person who changed the lives of everyone fortunate enough to know her and lucky enough to be loved by her.